nus-cs2103-AY2324S1/ip/docs/README.md

 Expected outcome:

-EchoBot will response as below,
+echobot.main.EchoBot will response as below,

 ```
 Got it.
 I've added this task: